An Algebraic Approach to Koopman Classical Mechanics: Classical thinking about states and measurement

 \subsection{The measurement problem}

-We will take the measurement problem of quantum theory to concern the dynamics of ``collapse'' or ``reduction'' of the state when a measurement happens as an unwanted contrast to the unitary dynamics that applies at all other times.
+We will take the measurement problem of quantum theory to concern the dynamics of ``collapse'' or ``reduction'' of the state when a measurement happens, which can be thought an unwanted contrast to the unitary dynamics that applies at all other times.
 For our purposes in this subsection, we will exclude aspects of the measurement problem that concern the interpretation of probability, such as the relationship between probability and statistics and other uses of experimental raw data such as Bayesian updating, because this is also an issue for classical physics.
 We will also filter the extensive literature by insisting that whatever we say about measurement must seem natural to a classical physicist who decides to adopt CM$_+$.
-To that end, the principle we will apply is \begin{myquote}{3em}\underline{\raisebox{0ex}[0ex][0ex]{Principle (JM)}}: if we perform joint measurements that result in joint relative frequencies, then we must use mutually commutative self--adjoint operators to model those measurements.\end{myquote} Principle (JM) is quite natural for a classical physicist who has previously always used CM$_0$, but it is subtly not as natural in quantum mechanics, partly because although at space--like separation measurement operators are required to commute, at time--like separation measurement operators may or may not commute and we have instead become accustomed to invoking ``collapse'' of the state. [[ { Principle (JM) is unnecessary, however, \emph{except as emphasis}, if we insist that \emph{all} measurements must be modeled by self-adjoint operators, insofar as if $\hat A$ and $\hat X$ are both self-adjoint then $\hat A\hat X$ can only be self-adjoint if $[\hat A,\hat X]\,{=}\,0$.} ]] The concept of quantum non--demolition measurements, defined as mutually compatible measurements at time--like separation\cite{TsangCaves}, is well--known to quantum physics, but it is not usually insisted on when modeling joint measurements: a notable exception, however, is the \emph{Nondemolition Principle} that is introduced by Belavkin\cite{Belavkin}, which is very close in concept to Principle (JM). \emph{We will show below how} Principle (JM) \emph{can be reconciled with the usual formalism of ``collapse''.}
+To that end, the principle we will apply is \begin{myquote}{3em}\underline{\raisebox{0ex}[0ex][0ex]{Principle (JM)}}: if we perform joint measurements that result in joint relative frequencies, then we must use mutually commutative self--adjoint operators to model those measurements. \end{myquote} Principle (JM) is quite natural for a classical physicist who has previously always used CM$_0$, and, as argued in \S\ref{FiniteModeling}, we can always model finite experimental data using only commutative operators, but it is subtly not as natural in quantum mechanics, partly because although at space--like separation measurement operators are required to commute, at time--like separation measurement operators may or may not commute and we have instead become accustomed to invoking ``collapse'' of the state.
+Principle (JM) is unnecessary, however, \emph{except as emphasis}, if we insist that \emph{all} measurements must be modeled by self-adjoint operators, insofar as if $\hat A^\dagger{=}\,\hat A$ and $\hat X^\dagger{=}\,\hat X$ are both self-adjoint then $\hat A\hat X$ can only be self-adjoint if $[\hat A,\hat X]\,{=}\,0$.
+More explicitly, if $\hat A^\dagger{=}\,\hat A$, $\hat X^\dagger{=}\,\hat X$, and a density operator $\hat\rho^\dagger{=}\,\hat\rho$ are all mutually noncommutative, $[\hat A,\hat X]\not=0$, $[\hat A,\hat\rho]\not=0$, $[\hat X,\hat\rho]\not=0$, then

+has an imaginary part.
+Unless we ensure that either $\hat A$ or $\hat X$ always commutes with the density operator, we cannot model actual joint experimental results, which do not have an imaginary part, using operators that do not commute.